FULGEAT AETERNUM (BRIGHTLY FOREVER)

 The light-box at the end of the gallery illuminated Martin Luther's On The Freedom Of A Christian.
 This 18,000 word treatise was laid out on a 5x7 sheet of backlit film so that you could experience the entire text at once.

-On the reverse side of the light-box was a 2 hour looping video projection of church ceilings during organ preludes I record when I go to church.
+On the reverse side of the light-box was a 2 hour looping video projection of church ceilings during organ preludes recorded in sanctuaries across the country.

 A chandelier comprised of 5 Replica Centennial lightbulbs hung above the kneeler commemorating each of the 5 centuries since Luther sparked the protestant Reformation.